Municipal Council of Sucre, Bolivia

 The Municipal Council is the legislative branch of the government of the municipality of Sucre, the constitutional capital of Bolivia.
-The council consists of eleven elected members, and it elects its own President, Vice President and Secretary.
+The council consists of eleven elected members (as do all department capitals and municipalities with populations over 75,000).
+The Council elects its own President, Vice President and Secretary.

 Current council members

+The current council was elected in the March 2026 elections.